javierconcha/ocdb-docs/docs/source/ocdb-contribute.md

 On the other hand, a further analysis is done by Database administrators, after data has been submitted to the system, and before it is processed into the Database.
 This analysis allows to label each measurement or set of measurements with a good quaity flag, adding a boolean variable to the data '[field_name]_qa' being 1 for 'good' data and 0 for 'questionable' data.
 The analysis is based on the completeness of protocol and quality check analysis description as well as some few further checks for:
-- data satus (should be the final version of data)
+- data status (should be the final version of data)
 - clear sun and low cloudiness conditions and low Irradiance variability (for each cast) for radiometric measurements
 - outliers removal